ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 The `/work` partition is visible by the VM so you can run the compare tool straight on the VM.

-Do not store final release results on the VM including `/preproc/` dirs, the total size for all the recipes output, including `/preproc/` dirs is in the 4.5TB ballpark, much too high for the VM storage capacity!
-Therefore we would recommend using the option to remove preprocessing directories upon recipe running successfully `--remove-preproc-dir=True` at runtime, or set `remove_preproc_dir: true` in the configuration file.

 The steps to running the compare tool on the VM are the following:

 - run date: log the run date here